permguard/permguard/site/content/docs/0.1/command-line/workspace/plan.md

 ## Plan the local state

-The `permguard plan` command allows you to generate a plan of changes to apply to the remote repository based on the differences between the local and remote states.
+The `permguard plan` command allows you to generate a plan of changes to apply to the remote ledger based on the differences between the local and remote states.

 ```bash
 permguard plan